Is Heaven the Reward of the Saved?

 "Now then we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ's stead, be you reconciled to God" (2.Cor.5:20 KJV).

-Because one's citizenship is in a certain place does not mean one must live there.
+Because one's citizenship is in a certain place does not mean one must continually reside there?

 IN MY FATHER'S HOUSE